stephenberry/glaze/docs/writing.md

 // Read from any std::istream (polymorphic)
 std::istringstream iss(json_string);
 glz::istream_buffer<> buffer2(iss);  // Alias for basic_istream_buffer<std::istream>
+glz::read_json(obj, buffer2);

-glz::read_streaming<glz::opts{}>(obj, buffer2);
+// Or use read_streaming directly with custom options glz::read_streaming<glz::opts{}>(obj, buffer2);
 ```

 The buffer reads chunks from the stream and presents them as contiguous memory to the parser.
-When more data is needed, it refills automatically.
+When more data is needed, it refills automatically at safe points (between array elements, object key-value pairs, etc.).

+**Key feature: Incremental streaming** - The buffer can be much smaller than the JSON input.
+This enables parsing arbitrarily large files (gigabytes) with bounded memory (e.g., 64KB buffer).

 **Template parameters:**